BasicWolf/archived-kaylee/doc/src/clientapi.rst

    Triggered when an action from the server is received.
    See :py:meth:`Kaylee.get_action` for more details.

-.. js:function:: kl.log(message)

-   Triggered when a message requires to be logged.

-   :param string message: message to log.

 .. js:function:: kl.node_registered(config)

    Triggered when Kaylee registeres the node.

-   :param object config: Kaylee configuration.
+   :param object config: Kaylee configuration

 .. js:function:: kl.node_subscribed(app_config)

    Triggered when the node is subcsribed to an application.

-   :param object config: application configuration.
+   :param object config: application configuration

 .. js:function:: kl.node_unsubscibed()

    Triggered when Kaylee unsubscribes the node from an application.

+.. js:function:: kl.message_logged(message)

+   Triggered by :js:func:`kl.log`.

+   :param string message: the logged message

 .. js:function:: kl.result_sent(result)

    Triggered when Kaylee acknowledges the receipt of the task results.

-   :param object result: results sent to the server.
+   :param object result: results sent to the server

 .. js:function:: kl.server_error(message)